Meet the Experts

 “Steering your child towards an in-demand career that has a good salary and career trajectory is important to consider as you prepare your student for college,” said Okun.

 Even indecisiveness can cost a student thousands of dollars.
 It’s not uncommon for students to change majors or the college they attend when they realize it’s not the right fit for a variety of reasons.
 Changing majors is understandable but each switch can lead to a delay in graduation and more cost incurred.

 “We stress that parents and students hire a professional academic counselor to help the student determine what they really want to do for a career and make sure those reasons are based on the student’s skills and talents,” said Nowitzki.
 “Some students will pick a college based on where friends are going or if a parent attended the school, not thinking if the school is truly a good fit for them.
 An unbiased academic counselor can sort through these issues and find the school that gives the student the highest probability of finishing in four years.”

 While navigating the world of financial aid can be a little confusing and overwhelming at first, early planning and research can make the experience much easier, and will be worth it when it comes time to pay tuition.

-For more CollegeAtlas.org financial aid resources, be sure to check out the 10 Commandments of Financial Aid, the Do I Know My Financial Aid Options quiz and the Schools With Great Financial Aid 2014list.
+For more CollegeAtlas financial aid resources, here.
+Be sure to check out the 10 Commandments of Financial Aid, the Do I Know My Financial Aid Options quiz and the Schools That Award the Most Financial Aid Per Studentlist.